robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-3-ect-video.md

 instructions can increase desirable behaviour and help pupils to get on with the tasks and activities set.
 So teachers need to plan their instructions carefully.

 Firstly, you need to think about what you will say.
 Provide manageable, individual steps and specifically point out what pupils should do.
 And try to keep instructions short.
 Cut out redundant words.
-In an EYFS setting, for example, you might say, "_first,_ _let's stand up with two feet on your bug spot”_, instead of a more long-winded version like, _“first I want everyone to stand up and stand right on your bug spot so that we can get ready to move back to our seats.”_ We can only think about a few things at once, so it's important to limit the number of steps or words in our instructions.
+In an EYFS setting, for example, you might say, "_first,_ _let’s stand up with two feet on your bug spot”_, instead of a more long-winded version like, _“first I want everyone to stand up and stand right on your bug spot so that we can get ready to move back to our seats.”_ We can only think about a few things at once, so it’s important to limit the number of steps or words in our instructions.
 Focus on what matters the most.

 Ordering steps sequentially also helps pupils to follow them.
 For example, *“first you need to highlight a key phrase, then you need to label what it means.”* Another approach is to tell pupils what to do with their mouth, their body and their brain.
-For example, you might ask pupils to _“work in silence on your own and order the fractions from smallest to largest.”_ This format won't be appropriate in all instances, but where it is, it can help both pupils and teachers remember what to do.
+For example, you might ask pupils to _“work in silence on your own and order the fractions from smallest to largest.”_ This format won’t be appropriate in all instances, but where it is, it can help both pupils and teachers remember what to do.

 Visual supports can also help pupils to understand instructions.
 For example, you might want to add a recognizable hand gesture for activities that pupils are familiar with.
 And you might also wish to include a list of written instructions to accompany your verbal instructions so that pupils can refer back to them.

 As well as thinking about what to say, you need to think about how you will say it.
-Think about how you're standing and your tone of voice.
-You need to make it clear that what you're saying is important and that pupils should pay attention to it.
+Think about how you’re standing and your tone of voice.
+You need to make it clear that what you’re saying is important and that pupils should pay attention to it.
 Teachers need to stand at a spot where they can see all pupils and they need to stand still.
 This allows both teacher and pupil to focus on the content of the instruction.
-As for voice, it's good to speak in a formal tone when delivering instructions.
+As for voice, it’s good to speak in a formal tone when delivering instructions.

-It's easy to overlook the importance of instructions.
+it’s easy to overlook the importance of instructions.
 Teachers spend lots of time thinking about what pupils will learn and designing a great task, but can sometimes forget to plan how they will explain it to pupils.
-There's a risk that this planning time will go to waste because pupils won't know how to get on with the task.
-It's worth scripting out what you will say and practicing it.
+There’s a risk that this planning time will go to waste because pupils won’t know how to get on with the task.
+It’s worth scripting out what you will say and practicing it.
 The more you do this, the quicker you will get at it, and the more effective your instructions will be.

-When pupils have a good understanding of how to do something, they're much more likely to give it a go.
+When pupils have a good understanding of how to do something, they’re much more likely to give it a go.

 ### Presenter exemplification framing

-In a moment, you're going to watch a model of how to deliver effective task instructions.
+In a moment, you’re going to watch a model of how to deliver effective task instructions.
 As you watch, pay particular attention to the following:

 - Manageable, specific and sequential instructions